kailash-manasarovar/statement/docs/next-batch.md

 ## TODO: list

-### November 2025
+### December 2025

 1. I wonder if there was a further surgery at Napasa Samui also, please was full of agents too.
 And one day at the beach I had a snake episode.
-1. Mousses pretending they're helping me with the investigation: American woman in BKK after I left the Oriental on her phone loudly saying, *we're gonna get every last one of them*.
-1. Mousses pretending they're helping me with the investigation: Holly Hunter look alike at the Anantara.
-Tweeted about this.
-Someone replies *Liar*.
-The mousses are pretending to be the criminal gangs now, keeping me distracted for violation purposes.

-### December 2025

 1. Oliver name of medic at Fitkoh.
 1. I meet the UN woman who managed the raid and extraction at Fitkoh.
 She shows me her card.
 1. Just before they add an event to my Google calendar, and I pack and no-one comes, for the last few days before that on whatever comes up on my front page is messages about a intense 30 day AI course I'm going to be beginning.. the implication is once I've been rescued I can start learning AI intensely.
 Again, like the Calendar entry, it feels bogus but whatever.